Electricity Supply Services in France

-There are two main regulated tariffs available, the details of each are given below.
-They are subject to at least annual change.
+There are two main regulated tariffs, the details of each are given below.
+They are subject to at least annual review.

-The power supply offered by EDF goes up to 36KVA, although we only show tariffs to 18KVA in the following tables.
-In addition, a supply in excess of 12KVA is not available for residential households using the 'Tarif de Base'.
+The power supply offered by EDF goes up to 36KVA, although in the following tables we only show tariffs to 18KVA.
+In addition, a supply more than 12KVA is not available for residential households using the 'Tarif de Base'.

 The tariffs include VAT and other increasingly significant taxes and charges - the Taxe sur la consommation finale d’électricité (TCFE), Contribution au service public de l’électricité (CSPE), and La contribution tarifaire d’acheminement (CTA).

 Despite the criticisms of consumer groups about electricity charges in France, the regulated prices EDF are obliged to charge French consumers actually means they make a loss each year on their domestic operations.

 However, many French households pay more in electricity than consumers elsewhere in Europe due to the poor level of insulation in many homes.

 If your water and space heating is not electric then you would be best to choose this tariff, which has the same rate throughout the day and year.
 Prices are as at 1st August 2023.

-If you have a night-storage electric water heater or storage radiators you would be best advised to choose this option, which provides off peak electricity rates to heat your appliances.
+If you have a night-storage electric water heater and/or storage radiators you would be best advised to choose this option, which provides off peak electricity rates to heat your appliances.